bharat444/predicting_walmartsales/README.md

 - **Predictive analytics for pricing optimization**: Extend the project to include pricing optimization capabilities, using predictive analytics to determine optimal pricing strategies for different products and market segments, maximizing revenue and profitability.

+# Used Tools and Technologies

+1. **numpy (np)**: NumPy is used for numerical computing and provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions.

+2. **pandas (pd)**: Pandas is used for data manipulation and analysis, providing data structures and operations for manipulating numerical tables and time series data.

+3. **flask**: Flask is a micro web framework for building web applications in Python.
+It is used in this project to create a web interface for users to input movie names and receive recommendations.

+4. **sklearn**: Scikit-learn is a machine learning library in Python, providing simple and efficient tools for data mining and data analysis.
+In this project, it is used for feature extraction, model training, and evaluation.

+5. **CountVectorizer**: CountVectorizer is a feature extraction technique used for converting text data into numerical feature vectors.
+It is commonly used in natural language processing tasks, such as sentiment analysis.

+6. **cosine_similarity**: Cosine similarity is a measure of similarity between two vectors by measuring the cosine of the angle between them.
+It is used in this project to compute the similarity between movie descriptions for recommendation purposes.

+7. **json**: The json module provides functions for encoding and decoding JSON data.
+It is used for parsing JSON responses from APIs.

+8. **bs4 (Beautiful Soup)**: Beautiful Soup is a Python library for web scraping.
+It is used in this project to scrape user reviews from the IMDb website.

+9. **urllib.request**: The urllib.request module is used for opening and reading URLs.
+It is used in conjunction with Beautiful Soup for web scraping.

+10. **pickle**: The pickle module is used for serializing and deserializing Python objects.
+It is used in this project to save and load machine learning models.

+11. **requests**: The requests module is used for making HTTP requests in Python.
+It is used to fetch movie details and posters from the TMDb API.

+12. **tmdbv3api (TMDb)**: TMDb is a Python wrapper for The Movie Database (TMDb) API.
+It is used in this project to fetch movie details and posters for recommendation purposes.

+# Used Tools and Technologies

+- GitHub

+- GitLab

+- Google Collaborator

+- Canva

+- Zoom & Teams

+# References:

+- Bonnes, K. (2014).
+Predictive analytics for supply chains: A systematic literature review.
+In 21st Twente Student Conference on IT.
+Netherlands.

+- Catal, C., Kaan, E. C. E., Arslan, B., & Akbulut, A. (2019).
+Benchmarking of regression algorithms and time series analysis techniques for sales forecasting.
+Balkan Journal of Electrical and Computer Engineering, 7(1), 20-26.

+- Hüülsmann, M., Borscheid, D., Friedrich, C. M., & Reith, D. (2012).
+General sales forecast models for automobile markets and their analysis.
+Trans.
+MLDM, 5(2), 65-86.

+- Jain, A., Menon, M. N., & Chandra, S. (2015).
+Sales forecasting for retail chains.

+- Knott, B., Liu, H., & Simpson, A. (2015).
+Predicting sales for Rossmann drug stores.

+- Lasek, A., Cercone, N., & Saunders, J. (2016).
+Restaurant sales and customer demand forecasting: Literature survey and categorization of methods.
+In Smart City 360° (pp. 479-491).
+Springer, Cham.

+- Makatjane, K. D., & Moroke, N. D. (2016).
+Comparative study of Holt-Winters triple exponential smoothing and seasonal ARIMA: Forecasting short term seasonal car sales in South Africa.
+Risk Governance and Control: Financial Markets and Institutions, 6(1), 71-82.

+- Massaro, A., Maritati, V., & Galiano, A. (2018).
+Data mining model performance of sales predictive algorithms based on RapidMiner workflows.
+International Journal of Computer Science & Information Technology (IJCSIT), 10(3), 39-56.

+- Mentzer, J. T., & Moon, M. A. (2004).
+Sales forecasting management: A demand management approach.
+Sage Publications.